goodeggs/bites/src/documents/posts/2014-06-24-frying-pan.html.md

 And I have to say, my mental health is much improved.

-So for now, I'm rather enjoying being a corporate done.
+So for now, I'm rather enjoying being a corporate drone.
 I still dream of radical departures from the status quo, even here at Good Eggs, where we do a lot of things differently.
 But these days I have much less desire to white-knuckle things into existence all by myself.
 It takes a village, and going forward I'm going to try to stay a part of one.